AstraZeneca-NGS/VarDictJava/Readme.md

     Filter adaptor sequences so that they are not used in realignment.
 Multiple adaptors can be supplied by setting them with comma, like:
      --adaptor ACGTTGCTC,ACGGGGTCTC,ACGCGGCTAG .
+- `-J|--crispr CRISPR_cutting_site`
+    The genomic position that CRISPR/Cas9 suppose to cut, typically 3bp from the PAM NGG site and within the guide.
+For CRISPR mode only.
+It will adjust the variants (mostly In-Del) start and end sites to as close to this location as possible, if there are alternatives.
+The option should only be used for CRISPR mode.
+- `-j CRISPR_filtering_bp`
+    In CRISPR mode, the minimum amount in bp that a read needs to overlap with cutting site.
+If a read does not meet the criteria, it will not be used for variant calling, since it is likely just a partially amplified PCR.
+Default: not set, or no filtering
 ## Output columns
 ### Simple mode:
 1. Sample - sample name